-After we attended an area-search workshop via Ccoons Compass in May 2016, I became addicted to the search work.
+After we attended an area-search workshop in May 2016, I became addicted to the search work.
 In addition, I was working on maintrailing at the time.
 During these mantrailing sessions it turned out that Sammie has an enormous zest to work and enjoys finding people.

-Via Martine I came in contact with Oger SARdogs.
-I was very curious to find out what the search work really meant, so in September 2016 I went to a training session.
-And didn’t leave anymore.
+In September 2016 I came in contact with Oger SARdogs.
+I was very curious to find out what the search work really meant, and after the first training session I never left.

-At Oger SARdogs we mainly do rubble search, area search and detection (learning to detect a specific odor).
+At Oger SARdogs we mainly do rubble search, area search and mantrailing.
 We get a lot of satisfaction from this.

 It gives us a good feeling that we can help people find their missing loved ones.